-- To use a good quality mathematics program that is taught with consistency.
+- A good quality mathematics program that is taught with consistency.

 - Long, medium and short term planning that is progressive and cohesive across the year groups and provides opportunities to revisit.
 Teachers teach lessons that are designed on the principle of “Pictorial, Concrete and Abstract” and we provide quality first teaching in line with the teaching standards

-- To develop a love of maths across school.
+- Develop a love of maths across school.

-- To ensure the momentum in early mathematical development continues into KS2.
+- Ensure the momentum in early mathematical development continues into KS2.

-- To provide a curriculum that is ambitious for all, including Pupil Premium, SEN and EAL Pupils.
+- A curriculum that is ambitious for all, including Pupil Premium, SEN and EAL Pupils.

 - Quick recall of facts and procedures

 - The flexibility and fluidity to move between different contexts and representations of mathematics.

 - The ability to recognise relationships and make connections in mathematics